Welcome to roasted vegetables. My way. And the dish that is on highest rotation in my kitchen

 And, this is one reason that I choose to follow a diet based on the principles of the Autoimmune Protocol.
 This way, I can be confident I’m getting the most benefit from the foods that I eat, without having to spend bucket-loads of my time analysing all my food choices…

-One of the most frequent dishes on regular rotation at our place is my roasted vegetable mix.
+One of the most frequent dishes on regular rotation at our place is my roasted vegetables mix.

 It is the easiest, least labour intensive way I know to get a variety of seasonal vegetables into your diet.